 Introduces accounting principles with respect to financial reporting.
 Demonstrates how decision-makers use accounting information for reporting purposes.
-Focuses on the preparation of accounting information and its use in the operation of organizations, as well as methods of analysis and interpretation of accounting information.
-Lecture 3 hours per week.
+Focuses on the preparation of accounting information and its use in the operation of organizations, as well as methods of analysis and interpretation of accounting information.Prerequisites: Placement in ENG 111 or placement in corequisites ENG 111 and ENF 3.
+Competency in Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units, or equivalent.Lecture 3 hours per week.